WA · Healthcare shortage profile

 Grant County, WA has 30 Health Professional Shortage Area designations: 10 in primary care, 10 in mental health, and 10 in dental care, according to HRSA data.

-What does an HPSA score mean?
+What does Grant County's HPSA score of 19.0 mean?

 What healthcare providers are needed in Grant County?